magnussolution/magnusbilling7/wiki/en/modules/smtps/smtps.rst

 Password
 --------

-| We did not write the description to this field.
+| Password used to authenticate the SMTP server.